This is a story about bad decisions.

 One thing I forgot to consider was that H2O2 will also bleach your skin.

-(because I'm already white enough so it's hard to see)
+Photo has been enhanced to show detail (because I'm already white enough so it's hard to see) |

 It turned out better than I expected, in the end.
 My hair didn't all fall off of my head, and the color came out semi-normal.